Climate and Average Weather Year Round in Galveston Texas, United States

 Galveston experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.8 months, from March 26 to November 20, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is July 20, with muggy conditions 100% of the time.
+The month with the most muggy days in Galveston is July, with 30.8 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable